Think You're Eating Enough Fish? Don't Be So Sure + What To Do About It

-In fact, these fatty acids are so important that they're found in cell membranes throughout the entire body—and the depth of research on their cardiovascular health benefits is so robust that comprehensive reviews and meta-analyses exist to compile numerous epidemiologic and clinical trial studies.
+In fact, these fatty acids are so important that they're found in cell membranes1 throughout the entire body—and the depth of research on their cardiovascular health benefits2 is so robust that comprehensive reviews and meta-analyses exist to compile numerous epidemiologic and clinical trial studies.

-And though cardiovascular function and wellness remain these omega-3s' biggest claim to fame, the powerful fats have also been studied for a variety of other health areas, ranging from healthy pregnancy and development of the eyes and brain to immune function and joint health.*
+And though cardiovascular function and wellness remain these omega-3s' biggest claim to fame, the powerful fats have also been studied for a variety of other health areas, ranging from healthy pregnancy and development of the eyes and brain4 to immune function5 and joint health6.*

 So, yeah, you could say that the incentive for getting your fair share of EPA and DHA is pretty significant.
 Still, though, plenty of people just don't make it happen.